The Glory of Beer

 Problems with Stainless Steel Kegs

-Stainless steel kegs are the most commonly used way to move large amounts of beer.
+Stainless steel kegs are the most commonly used way to move large amounts of draft beer.
 While there are alternatives, none of them quite match the reliability and consistency that the stainless steel keg provides.
 But there are some drawbacks to this design.

 As anyone who’s ever been to college can tell you, kegs are heavy.
 Even when they’re empty.
 This problem is more than just a simple inconvenience,